Why has my pond gone green?

 My UV unit has stopped controlling green water?

-If a previously well-functioning UV unit stops controlling green water, despite water flowing through it at the correct rate, it usually indicates that either the internal sleeves have become dirty, and are stopping the light from penetrating the water, or the lamp needs to be changed.
-UV lamps normally require changing once per year, a job best carried out in the spring.
+If a previously well-functioning UV unit stops controlling green water, despite water flowing through it at the correct rate, it usually indicates that the internal sleeves have become dirty (stopping the light from penetrating the water), and/or the lamp needs to be changed.
+UV lamps normally require changing once per year, a job best carried out in the Spring.